Sharing your home and life

-You also get to be your own boss, choose the hours you work and work from your home.
+You also get to be your own boss, choose your work hours and work from home.

 Shared Lives carers come from all walks of life, from different backgrounds and live in all kinds of homes.
-Carers can be anyone over 18 who rent or own their own home:
+Carers can be anyone over 18 who rents or owns their home: